Charles Mackenzie (bishop): Life

 He was born on 10 April 1825 at Portmore, Peeblesshire, Scotland, the ninth son of Colin Mackenzie and Elizabeth Forbes.
 Anne Mackenzie, editor of all 31 years of The Net Cast in Many Waters: Sketches from the Life of Missionaries, London, 1866–1896, was his unmarried sister.
-He was educated at Bishop Wearmouth school and Edinburgh Academy, and entered St John's College, Cambridge in 1844.
+He was educated at Bishop Wearmouth school and Edinburgh Academy and entered St John's College, Cambridge in 1844.
 He migrated to Caius College, where he graduated B. A. as Second Wrangler in 1848, and became a Fellow of Caius.

 He was ordained as a priest in 1852 and served as curate of Haslingfield near Cambridge, 1851–4.
-In 1855, he went to Natal with Bishop Colenso and served as Archdeacon of Natal.
+In 1855, he went to Natal with Bishop John Colenso and served as Archdeacon of Natal.
 They worked among the English settlers till 1859 when he returned to England briefly to raise support for more direct missionary work.
 In 1860, Mackenzie became head of the Universities' Mission to Central Africa and he was consecrated bishop in St George's Cathedral, Cape Town, on 1 January 1861.
-Following David Livingstone's request to Cambridge, Mackenzie took on the position of being the first missionary bishop in Nyasaland (now Malawi); he was called at the time (Missionary) Bishop in (or of) Central Africa.
+Following David Livingstone's request to Cambridge, Mackenzie took on the position of being the first missionary bishop in Nyasaland (now Malawi).